Sana-Kassamani/hivemind/README.md

 #### Owner

 - As an owner, I want to check my apiaries and hives and their location, so I can keep track of their conditions.
-- As an owner, I want to add/remove apiaries, hives and tasks, so I can manage my work efficiently.
+- As an owner, I want to add/remove apiaries and hives, so I can manage my apiaries efficiently.
 - As an owner, I want to assign tasks to beekeepers, so I can make sure the work gets done on time.

 #### Beekeeper